Peripheral Blood Stem Cell Transplant (cont.)

 The blood is filtered through a machine and the stem cells are skimmed off.
 The removal of the cells is termed pheresis or apheresis (from the Greek "aphairesis" for removal).
-The stem cells then may be used right away for bone marrow transplant or stored suspended in DMSO and frozen in liquid nitrogen until needed.
+The stem cells then may be used right away for the transplant or stored suspended in DMSO and frozen in liquid nitrogen until needed.

 How is the patient "prepared" for the transplantation?